-To add or update a DMI schema, you must have the .tgz archive containing it on the machine running the Junos Space GUI.
+To add or update a DMI schema, you must have the .tgz archive files containing the schema on the machine running the Junos Space GUI.
 There are several ways of acquiring such files.
 You can:

-- Download a file from Juniper's SVN Repository.
+- · Download files from Juniper's SVN Repository.

-- Obtain a file from Juniper Support staff.
+- Obtain files from Juniper Support staff.

-- Create your own file.
+- · Create your own files.